EffectOrientedProgramming/book/Chapters/03_Effects_As_A_Way_Forward.md

 Observation can be very basic:

-- Accepting user input from the console
+- Accepting user input
+- Reading from a file
 - Getting the current time from the system clock
-- Taking the output of a random number generator Observations can also be complex and domain-specific:
+- Generating a random number

+Observations can also be complex and domain-specific:

 - Sensing slippage in an anti-lock braking system